 Pros: Versatile, can be used for cooking

-Cons: Pricey, not as rigid as tupperware, requires careful cleaning
+Cons: Pricey, not as rigid as hard plastic containers, requires careful cleaning

 This innovative design is a reusable alternative to single-use plastic bags.
 Made from silicone, it’s a soft pouch with a thicker lip at the top which forms the seal.
 We used it to store pre-cut fruit and vegetables in the fridge during meal prepping, as well as to freeze a single portion of soup.

 The seal performed extremely well during testing.
 Filled with tomato soup (and held nervously over the sink), the seal held completely even when turned upside down and shaken.
 There were also no leaks when the filled bag was laid down flat in the freezer – although it would be wise not to put anything on top of the bag until the contents are frozen.
 If storing soup in the fridge, the larger Stand Up design from Stasher might be a better fit.

 The Stasher is labelled as safe for use in the microwave, oven and, unusually, on the stovetop and for sous vide cooking too.
 We washed in the dishwasher, which was effective after using the Stasher to store drier items.
 After using the Stasher to store soup, the inside of the bag and corners of the seal required a careful scrub by hand to remove all traces of food.
 We stood the clean Stasher upside down, open, to air dry before storing it away.

 As this is a pouch, rather than a rigid box, care needs to be taken not to allow sharp objects to come into contact with it to avoid damage to the material.
 We wouldn’t use it to transport liquid food in a bag with other items inside in case it was squeezed, but it works brilliantly for cut up veg, fruit or small sandwiches.